How to host an intentional holiday gathering

 You could give thanks for this year’s blessings by yourself.
 Why are you choosing to gather with this group of people?
 Similarly, you could come together as a family on any day of the year.
 Why are you choosing to get together on this particular day?
 Catch my drift?

-When it comes to the purpose for your gathering, specificity is key.
+When it comes to the purpose of your gathering, specificity is key.
 This is especially true of holiday gatherings, as many of these get-togethers tend to be habitual and follow a sub-conscious formula.
 So, how do you come up with a specific purpose?
 According to Priya, ask yourself this question:

 “Do I have a need in my life that by bringing people together in a specific way they might address?”